Neck Pain After an Accident Doesn’t Necessarily Mean You Have Whiplash

 Herniated or Slipped Discs

 Between your vertebrae are jelly-like discs that act as shock absorbers, allowing your spine to move easily.
+During a collision, these discs can shift or rupture, causing pain and inflammation.
 A collision can force these discs out of place, allowing their soft insides to push against their hard exterior, causing bulges and ruptures.
+When this happens in the cervical spine, neck pain from car accident injuries may be accompanied by arm pain, tingling, numbness, or weakness.
 The herniation itself may be painful, but when these bulges or ruptures pinch the surrounding nerves or crowd them out, this can cause severe pain in the surrounding area.
 Discs that are herniated in the cervical spine will cause pain in the neck, as well as arm weakness, numbness and tingling, and pain that travels down your arm.
+Without treatment, disc injuries can worsen and place ongoing pressure on spinal nerves.

 Cervical Spondylolisthesis